 Trigonometry is the study of triangles.
-The subject is a subset of geometry and focuses on the properties of triangles, especially that of the right triangle.
-This page is an introduction and overview of the subject.
-See the Trigonometry Index for pages related to trigonometry.
+The subject is a subset of geometry that focuses on the properties of triangles, especially of the right triangle.
+This page is an introduction to the subject.
+See the Trigonometry Index for notation, formulas, and etc. relating to trigonometry.

 A triangle is a three sided polygon.
 The shape can be defined by three points - as shown in the interactive below.
 Try clicking and dragging the points around.
-The shape is simple and versatile; Triangles are used constantly in mathematics, physics, and computer programming.
+The shape is simple and versatile; In three dimensions it is able to capture a piece of a 3D surface.

 There is more to discuss about triangles, but in the interest of laying ground-work for the study of trigonometry instead let’s first look at a list of motivating problems that hopefully explain why this subject is interesting and useful.